Is Fracking Bad for the Environment? (All You Need to Know!)

 Fracking can cause increased seismic activity and even trigger earthquakes.
 This occurs because fluid is injected at a depth that is sometimes hydraulically connected to faults.

-The fluid pressure increases when it is in close proximity to faults, counteracting the frictional forces on faults.
-Thus, increasing the likelihood of low magnitude earthquakes.
-While they are rarely felt on the surface, there is the potential for hazards.
+The fluid pressure increases near faults, counteracting the frictional forces on faults.
+Thus increasing the likelihood of low-magnitude earthquakes.
+While they are rarely felt on the surface, there are potential hazards.

 Environmental issues associated with all oil and gas drilling activities include: